nklb/CentralNetworkScheme/README.md

 by M. Herty, N. Kolbe, S. Müller

-The paper was recently accepted for publication in Networks and Heterogeneous Media, a preprint is available on [arXiv](https://arxiv.org/abs/2209.05137).
+The [paper](https://doi.org/10.3934/nhm.2023012) is published open access in Networks and Heterogeneous Media.

 Julia codes were written by N. Kolbe